US airstrikes target Iran-backed militias in Syria, Iraq

 Pentagon Press Secretary John Kirby said the militias were using the facilities to launch unmanned aerial vehicle attacks against U.S. troops in Iraq.

-He described the airstrikes as “defensive,” saying they were launched in response to the attacks by Iran-backed groups.
+He described the airstrikes as “defensive,” saying they were launched in response to the attacks by militias.

 “The United States took necessary, appropriate, and deliberate action designed to limit the risk of escalation — but also to send a clear and unambiguous deterrent message,” Kirby said.